Cholee took several theology classes during college and enjoys partaking in bible studies and diving deep into scripture.

 Step 1: Select a Passage

 The best way to select a passage is to find a book of the bible you are interested in learning about and going from there.
-Once you have a book selected, you can take it chapter by chapter or 2-3 chapters at a time if they are smaller.
+Once you have a book selected, you can take it chapter by chapter or two to three chapters at a time if they are smaller.

 - Start by reading through the entire script (selected chapters).